pelithne/k8s/workshop.md

  * Clone a github repository
  * Create docker container images
- * Run an application on your local machine
+ * Run an application on your local machineyour
  * Upload images to a container registry
  * Create a Kubernetes cluster in Azure
  * Deploy an application in Kubernetes